Yale Plastic Surgery Residency

 All applicants must use the Electronic Residency Application Service (ERAS).
 Information can be found at the ERAS Web site.
 The application deadline is October 15.
 Incomplete applications will not be able to be considered.
 (Please note: Medical students must first register with the National Resident Matching Program (NRMP), at 2501 M Street, N.W., Suite 1, Washington D.C.
 20037-1307.
 Please indicate Yale Plastic Surgery (NRMP#1089-49) NOT Yale General Surgery on the form.)

 Decisions concerning interviews for all applicants will be completed by the Yale Plastic Surgery Admissions Committee.
 Applicants will be notified by November 30.
-Interviews will take place in December and early January.
+Interviews will take place in November and December.

 Kathleen A. Madden, MHA